MVSharp/mvsharp.github.io/src/content/posts/NET/GC/gc_condemn.md

 ---
-title: [Reading Source Code]GC Generation To Condemn In GC In DOTNET
+title: "Reading Source Code - GC Generation To Condemn In GC In DOTNET"
 published: 2025-07-29
 description: "Understanding Four Types of GC how it works by reading the source code in DOTNET"
 image: "./gc_condemn/high.svg"
-tags: [DOTNET, GC, CSharp,CoreClr]
+tags: [DOTNET, GC, CSharp, CoreClr]
 category: "CoreClr"
 draft: false
 lang: "en"
 ---

+# Introduction

 :::Tip
 this article is written in 2025 before .NET10 release , so hopefully SERVO is coming since it already exist in DOTNET CoreClr Source code
 :::

-# Introduction

 The .NET Core runtime, specifically its CoreCLR implementation, includes a sophisticated garbage collector (GC) that manages memory for applications across cloud, mobile, desktop, and IoT platforms.
 A key component of this GC is the `generation_to_condemn` function, which determines which generation of the managed heap to collect during a GC cycle.
 This article explores the role of `generation_to_condemn`, its integration with the experimental SERVO GC tuning feature, and how it enhances memory management in .NET Core applications.